 - Users will love its trimmed-down approach to modelling tools and its powers to provide more organic and sculptural techniques for design.

-- A fantastic tool if you’re a 3D rendering artist looking for someplace to start character designs.
+- A fantastic tool if you’re a 3D rendering artist looking for someplace to start character designs with quick as wink rendering service.
 As the name suggests, the program works almost precisely like sculpting clay pieces with your hands by mechanical motions.

 - Well defined user interface with intuitive platform design and tutorials to help new users.